Superior Kabine

 Gesamtpreis inkl.
 Steuern- und Gebühren : € 80

-From the pier, board your coach for a 30minutes drive to Cork city.
-Upon arrival, commence your guided walk of Cork city through quaint streets filled with history.
+From the pier, commence your guided walk of Cork city through quaint streets filled with history.

 Walking up South Mall and onto Princess Street, walk through the English Market.
 This market is over 200 years old and is one of Cork's greatest assets; it's an indoor food market with an array of butchers selling many of the traditional Cork foods, fruit and vegetable shops selling at discount prices, fishmongers, Italian, French and Irish cheese stalls, fresh bread stands and more.
 Early in the morning, chefs from various restaurants and cafes drop in to buy their supplies.
 During the day, many residents of the city pass through to do their own shopping.
 It is also popular with visitors as it is a unique shopping experience that should not to be missed.